jes/scamp-cpu/README.md

 Daniel Tufvesson has a post that is a good starting point for understanding the [8-bit CompactFlash interface](http://www.waveguide.se/?article=8-bit-compact-flash-interface).

+[PickledDog](https://github.com/PickledDog) has a description of an [improvement to the RC2014 CompactFlash card](https://github.com/PickledDog/rc-cfcard) that might be helpful.

 ## Contact

 If anything in this repo causes you to want to communicate with the person who wrote it, you can email me on [james@incoherency.co.uk](mailto:james@incoherency.co.uk)